CoinBlack/blackcoin-more/README.md

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).

-The best place to get started is to join the Development channel on Gitter: https://gitter.im/Blackcoin_Hub/Development
+The best place to get started is to join Blackcoin Discord: https://discord.gg/hjNUgWD

 Testing
 -------